-The board of GBR has the authority to issue an unlimited number of Class A Units which may be designated as Class A-1 Units and Class A-2 Units.
-Class A Units may only be issued in accordance with a transfer expressly permitted by the A&R LLC Agreement and after such transferee executes an adoption agreement and in the case of a management member, any other agreement or instrument deemed necessary by the board of GBR.
-The Class A Units are not convertible into any other class of securities of the Joint Venture.
+The board of the GBR Joint Venture has the authority to issue an unlimited number of Class A Units which may be designated as Class A-1 Units and Class A-2 Units.
+Class A Units may only be issued in accordance with a transfer expressly permitted by the A&R LLC Agreements and after such transferee executes an adoption agreement and in the case of a management member, any other agreement or instrument deemed necessary by the board of the GBR Joint Venture.
+The Class A Units are not convertible into any other class of securities of the GBR Joint Venture.